calebkm/permanent_record/README.md

 ]
 ```

-But since we're using a Rails backend, it would nice if we could pretend the Chapter information stored in this constant was actually stored in a database.
-That way we could use all the goodies that Rails provides - like finders and path helpers.
+But since you're using a Rails backend, it would nice if you could pretend the Chapter information stored in this constant was actually stored in a database.
+That way you could use all the goodies that Rails provides - like finders and path helpers.
 Here is where PermanentRecord comes in.
-Continue our story below in the Usage section.
+Continue our hypothetical below in the Usage section.

 ## Install ##